Jonah ibn Janah: Career in Zaragoza

 He remained in Zaragoza until the end of his life, where he practiced medicine and wrote books.
 He wrote at least one medical book, Kitāb al-Taḫlīṣ (Arabic for "Book of the Commentary"), on formulae and measures of medical remedies, which for decades was thought to be lost, but recently discovered.
 Today, the only extant manuscript of this work is preserved in the Süleymaniye Library in Istanbul, Turkey (MS Aya Sofia 3603, fols.
 1v–90v).

 Ibn Janah became known as a successful physician; he was often called by the laqab "the Physician" and was mentioned by the 13th-century Syrian physician ibn Abi Usaybi'a in his collection of biographies, Lives of the Physicians.

 Aside from his work in medicine, he also worked on the field of Hebrew grammar and philology, joining other scholars in Zaragoza such as Solomon ibn Gabirol.

-Kitab al-Mustalhaq
+Kitāb al-Mustalḥaq

 Ibn Janah was deeply influenced by the works of Judah ben David Hayyuj.
 Earlier Hebrew grammarians, such as Menahem ben Saruq and the Saadia Gaon, had believed that Hebrew words could have letter roots of any length.
 Hayyuj argued that this was not the case, and Hebrew roots are consistently triliteral.
-In his work, Kitāb al-mustalḥaq "Book of Criticism" (also translated as the "Book of Annexation", ספר ההסגה), ibn Janah strongly supported Hayyuj's work, but proposed some improvements.
+In his work, Kitāb al-mustalḥaq "Book of Criticism" (also translated as the "Book of Annexation", ספר ההשגה), ibn Janah strongly supported Hayyuj's work, but proposed some improvements.
 Among others, he added 54 roots to Hayyuj's 467, filled some gaps and clarified some ambiguities in his theories.
-A follow-up of this work was written by Ibn Janah, entitled Kitāb al-Taswi'a "Book of Reprobation", which he composed as a response to critics of his previous work.
+A follow-up of this work was written by Ibn Janah, entitled Kitāb al-Taswi’a "Book of Reprobation", which he composed as a response to critics of his previous work.